a-gondolkodas-orome/durer-jatekok/README.md

   generateStartBoard,
   // TODO: deprecated, a function with `{ board, ctx, events, moves }` parameter returning `{ nextBoard, isGameEnd, winnerIndex }` getGameStateAfterAiTurn,
-  // TODO: and object with functions.
+  // TODO: an object with functions.
 TBD moves,
   // TODO: TBD, new alternative of getGameStateAfterAiTurn aiBotStrategy